laninsky/SFS_workshop/README.md

 # SFS_workshop
-Running through using CubSFS to do demographic reconstructions using an SFS
+Using CubSFS to get demographic reconstructions of a population using an SFS (allele/site frequency spectrum)